wilcoxen-courses/e190-market/README.md

     1. Calculate the new market equilibrium by calling `mkt_demand()`.

-    1. Print a message giving `prd2` and `q2`.
+    1. Print a message giving `prd2` and `qd2`.
 As before, include some descriptive text.

 1. Calculate and print total tax revenue under the policy case.

-    1. Calculate and report the percentages of the tax burden that fall on the buyers (as a group) and the seller.
+1. Calculate and report the percentages of the tax burden that fall on the buyers as a group and the seller.

 ### Submitting